vladplotnik/ordering-bff-sample/README.md

 An example of BFF implementation using [NestJS 10](https://nestjs.com/).
 It's a framework for building efficient, scalable Node.js server-side applications.
 It uses progressive JavaScript and is built with TypeScript.

-- Fast HTTP server with [Fastify](https://fastify.dev/) (it can handle a large number of concurrent requests without blocking the event loop)
+- Fast HTTP server with [Fastify](https://fastify.dev/) (it can handle a large number of concurrent requests up to 30k req/sec)
 - Designed for Docker environments (includes Dockerfile and environment variables)
 - Swagger documentation, Winston logger, security guard, etc